dsanson/carnap-javascript/README.md

 -   [ ] Create an account on Carnap.io
 ```

+Pandoc is responsible for setting all the checkboxes to `disabled` in my
+example.
+Since I'd ultimately like to make direct use of pandoc's `task_lists`
+support, the script enables all the disabled checkboxes inside a `ul` with the
+class `task-list`.

 We need to use raw html for your checklists, not markdown, for two reasons:

 -   Carnap.io does not currently have pandoc's `task_lists` extension enabled,